patrickaod/KnightsRun/README.md

 - **Parallax Background**

-    - The background shifts at different speeds dependent on the game speed.
+    - The background shifts at different speeds depending on the game speed.
 Each layer is assigned a speed modifier.
-The one closer to the front have higher value.
-If the player stops moving so to does the background.
-Really adding a new dimension of detail to the game.
+The one closer to the front has a higher value.
+If the player stops moving so too does the background.
+Adding a new dimension of detail to the game.

 ![Parallax Background](documentation/features/para-background.jpeg)